indigo-dc/bdocker/doc/development.md

 * Prolog should run the configuration method ``conf_environment``, which performs the following steps:
   1. It creates the *job cgroup* tree identified by using the job id.
     * In order to keep separated the job and the container accounting, it is created another cgroup for the job processes called *COMMON*.
 It is located inside the *job cgroup*.
-It allows to control all the job accounting or only the containers and avoid the job data which is already controlled by SGE.
+It allows to store all the job accounting or only the containers and avoid the job data which is already stored in the default SGE file.
   2. It writes the pid of the parent job to the *COMMON* cgroup tasks files.
 This pid is located in SGE_JOB_SPOOL_DIR/pid file.
   3. The rest of the job processes are children of that pid (prolog, job and epilog), so they are automatically created in the *COMMON* cgroup.
   4. It launches a subprocess to control the accounting.